 Do you want to know all about brooding chicken?
 It is a significant thing to know if you are raising baby chicks.

-Brooding is the time right after a chick hatches when it needs extra care and warmth until it can control its own body temperature.
-This time is very important for your baby chicks to live and grow up well.
+Brooding is right after a chick hatches when it needs extra care and warmth to control its body temperature.
+This time is critical for your baby chicks to grow well.

 That is why every chicken raiser must know all about brooding chickens.